 Mike Pingleton: (Expedition Leader/Photographer/Herp & Bird Expert) For more than forty years, Mike has been pursuing amphibians and reptiles in the field.
 Along with covering much of the United States, Mike has also pursued herps in Mexico, Panama, Belize, Peru, and most recently, Thailand.

 Mike has written extensively about field herping, including articles for Herp Nation and the International Reptile Conservation Foundation.
-Mike is also the author of a how-to manual on Redfoot Tortoises; he has written several children’s e-books about herps, and is currently working on two books related to field herping.
+Mike’s excellent new book, The Field Herping Guide: Finding Reptiles and Amphibians in the Wild (with Joshua Holbrook) was published in 2019.
+Mike is also the author of a how-to manual on Redfoot Tortoises; he has written several children’s e-books about herps.
+So Much Pingle is Mike’s entertaining and popular podcast about herpetology and herpers.